ragibn5/dart-flutter-packages/infinity_menu/README.md

 # ∞ infinity_menu

-A fully customizable menu for Flutter apps — nested menus, tap feedback, and more.
+A fully customizable menu for flutter apps with support for nested menu and much more.

 ## Installation